JuanCastillo29/Portfolio-Optimization-of-IBEX-35-Assets-Using-Laplace-Fitted-Returns/README.md

 Classical mean-variance portfolios assume normally distributed returns, underestimating extreme risks.
 By optimizing portfolios under a Laplace distribution, we capture heavy tails and achieve better risk-adjusted performance, as demonstrated on IBEX 35 data.

+A more detailed description of the project can be found in [this article](https://medium.com/@juan.castillo.sanz/portfolio-optimization-of-ibex-35-assets-using-laplace-fitted-returns-ea35ab0c349b).

 ---

 ## **Key Features**